rlankhorst/zip-recipes/README.md

 = 4.3.1.2 =
 Updating will fix potential issues with WordPress 4.3 and a few other (important) bugs.

+= 4.4.2.1 =
+Updating will make Google happier (and therefore you as well) and it will work better with 4.4 + some bug fixes

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==

 * You tell us!